 New lignite-fired units are planned as follows:

-- Tuzla unit 7 (450 MW) – preliminary financing deal signed with China Exim Bank
+- Tuzla unit 7 (450 MW) – financing deal signed with China Exim Bank

 - Banovici – greenfield plant (350 MW) – financing expected from the Industrial and Commercial Bank of China